 A storming season in 2012 saw Sergio Perez promoted to a top drive in 2013.
-The opportunity may have come too early, but the Mexican has proven his worth as one of F1’s top-performing midfield drivers during seven seasons with the Silverstone-based team.
+His McLaren opportunity may have come too early, but the Mexican has proven his worth as one of F1’s top-performing midfield drivers during seven seasons with the Silverstone-based team.
 Now a race winner, Perez steps up to Red Bull in 2021.

 |Full Name||Sergio Perez Mendoza|